All Episodes

 So look at this.

-And then he followed it up by saying, 'Tax the rich, tax the rich, tax the rich.
+And then he followed it up by saying, tax the rich, tax the rich, tax the rich.

 God forbid the rich leave.

-Well, what about all these companies that are flocking to your state governor?
+Well, what about all these companies that are flocking to your state, governor?

-You know, I'm also reading in the Wall Street Journal that you know everybody on Wall Street is now looking at Miami as the new Wall Street.
+You know, I'm also reading in the Wall Street Journal that, you know, everybody on Wall Street is now looking at Miami as the new Wall Street.

 And when I first became governor, I did that in 2019 a little bit.

-Uh but then uh what happened was you know, especially when COVID started and we were open and our economy was doing much better than the rest of the country.
+But then what happened was, you know, especially when COVID started and we were open and our economy was doing much better than the rest of the country, I didn't even need to recruit businesses.

-So like we just have it's a flood because they know it's a good environment.
+So like, we just have, it's a flood because they know it's a good environment.

-It's not because like I'm begging businesses to come, it's just we've got great momentum, and you're gonna continue to see that.
+It's just we've got great momentum and you're going to continue to see that.

-And I can always say if Chicago does something stupid, I look at Naples real estate will go up.
+And I can always say, if Chicago does something stupid, I look at Naples real estate will go up.

-I mean it's it's so true.
+I mean, it's so true.

 I'm like, ooh, ouch.

-Uh that was a pretty interesting moment.
+That was a pretty interesting moment.

-The whole room erupted in laughter, everyone was going crazy.
+The whole room erupted in laughter.

-And it just shows you though, I think though, because when you asked them to debate me, you had pointed out he has like this fixation on Florida and always attacking me, and I think it's rooted in the fact that under his governorship, his in-laws bailed to Florida.
+And it just shows you, though, I think, though, because when you asked him to debate me, you had pointed out he has like this fixation on Florida and always attacking me.

-The only one thing I could say is I always thought that he was looking for a backdoor into this this presidential election season.
+The only one thing I could say is I always thought that he was looking for a backdoor into this presidential election season.

 That's my humble opinion.

-Uh all right, so let's talk about the state of the race.
+All right, so let's talk about the state of the race.

 You've been working hard.

-Uh you went to ninety-nine counties.
+You went to 99 counties.

 It's very, very influential.

-Uh yeah, and you know, so how do you feel about Monday?
+Yeah, and, you know, so how do you feel about Monday?

 I mean, here's the thing.

-Given that dynamic with the weather, and this is true in Iowa caucuses generally, but it's even more so given the the temperatures.
+Given that dynamic with the weather, and this is true in Iowa caucuses generally, but it's even more so given the temperatures.

 Anyone that tells you they know what the electorate is going to look like and who turns out, nobody knows.

-Uh so what we've done is we've built an organization.
+So what we've done is we've built an organization.

 Obviously, we're asking them to bring as many people as possible.